-I hadn’t realised that Kieron had been following it so closely.
-He had been away when the story broke, working on his fourth project on Mars.
-Surely, he would have heard or seen more of the event than either Aunt Wendy or myself would have.
+I hadn’t realised Kieron had been following it so closely.
+He’d been away when the story broke, travelling back from his fourth project on Mars.
+Surely, he would have heard or seen more of the event than either the Moonby or myself.
 So, why was he bringing it up now?
-I looked querulously at him.
+I gave him a querulous look.
 “They released an apology saying it had all been a practical joke played by some bored workers on Mars.”

 or read on Overdrive